When is the best time to visit Muyuna?

 Is medical prevention necessary to travel to Muyuna?

-Muyuna is located in an area where there is no Yellow Fever, Dengue, or Malaria.
+Muyuna is located in an area where the infection rate of Yellow Fever, Dengue, or Malaria they are very low.
 Generally, Malaria and Dengue are contracted near the city, where there is contamination and unhealthy conditions, however, there have been no cases of this disease in years.
 We recommend asking, where you go, if there have been cases of these diseases before.

 Can I travel with children?